 - Understanding where groundwater is present in the subsurface, and how it moves in permeable soil layers (aquifers) and in fractured bedrock

-- The first phase of the project focuses on gathering information from the provincial water wells database and available mapping; and coordinating activities with provincial agencies and partners regarding other related groundwater studies that are underway in the region
+- The first phase of the project focuses on gathering information from the provincial water well database and available mapping and coordinating activities with provincial agencies and partners regarding other related groundwater studies that are underway in the region

 - Compiling existing surface water and groundwater quality data into a public database